percona/pmm/docs/setting-up/client/aws.md

 3. Follow steps 4 to 6 as in the previous section.
 Fill the form and remember to select `PG Stat Statement` to enable Query Analytics.

-    To get queries for Query Analytics, you need to enable `pg_stat_statements` in your instance by running:
+    To get queries for Query Analytics, you need to enable `pg_stat_statements` in `postgres` database of your instance by running:

     ```sql
     CREATE EXTENSION pg_stat_statements SCHEMA public;